yolk/valvat/README.md

 # => true or false or nil
 ```

-When `:uk` is not set (or not to a hash containing the required authentication credentials) the lookup of UK VAT numbers always returns `false`.
+When `:uk` is not set to a hash containing the required authentication credentials the lookup of UK VAT numbers always returns `false`.

 *IMPORTANT* Keep in mind that the web service might be offline at some time for all or some member states.
 If this happens `exists?` or `Valvat::Lookup.validate` will return `nil`.
 See *Handling of maintenance errors* for further details.